ArcticMC/Scenarios/descriptions.md

 ### Cannibalism (L)
 > Whenever you eat a player head, you will gain 1 empty heart.
 This heart will be permanent and will not go away.

 ### Captains (L)
 > The captains are either picked by the host or chosen randomly and they pick players that they want on their team.
 (Order is snake draft.
 I.E. 1,2,3,4,4,3,2,1.)

 ### Carrot Combo (H)
 > Whenever you craft a sword, it'll give you a carrot with the equivalent attack damage that sword has.
 (Wood and Gold = Sharp 2 Carrot.
 Stone = Sharp 3.
 Iron = Sharp 5.
 Diamond = Sharp 6.)
+This also affects axes if the game is 1.9+ Combat, except the carrot will have +1 sharpness level than the sword equivalent.

 ### Catacombs (H, not comb.)
 > There will be several layers underground that replicate the surface in the game!